AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

 Formal type declaration
 ~~~~~~~~~~~~~~~~~~~~~~~

 Formal types are abstractions of a specific type.
-We may, for example,
+For example, we may
 want to create an algorithm that works on any integer type, or even on
-any type at all, independently of being a numeric type or not.
-The
+any type at all, whether a numeric type or not.
+The following example
-following example declares a formal type ``T`` for the ``Set`` procedure.
+declares a formal type ``T`` for the ``Set`` procedure.

 .. code:: ada